 3Travelling to Canada with kids

-Getting a study permit (or not)
+Getting a visitor or study permit

-Tips for a smooth landing process
+Tips for a smooth arrivals process

-If your kid is entering Canada with only one of the two parents, you will be expected to present a copy of the child’s birth certificate, and a letter of authorization, in English or French if possible, which is signed by the parent who is not travelling.
+If your child is entering Canada with only one of two parents, you will be expected to present a copy of the child’s birth certificate, and a letter of authorisation (in English or French, if possible) that has been signed by the parent who is not travelling.
 This letter must include the address and telephone number of the parent who is not travelling, and a photocopy of that parent’s signed passport or national identity card.
-For other cases (shared custody, sole custody, deceased parent, etc.), read Minor child travelling to Canada to make sure you meet all the requirements.

 Previous chapter Next chapter